Wondering where to stay in San Andrés Colombia? That means that you already decided to visit this paradise on Earth.

 The people from San Andres fully depend on tourism and the government isn’t helping them much, so do yourself and the people from San Andres a favor and visit this rough diamond during your travels in Colombia.

-In brief: the best areas to stay in San Andrés Colombia are El Centro – Playa Spratt Bight, San Luis, Playa Principal, and La Loma.
+The best areas to stay in San Andrés Colombia are El Centro – Playa Spratt Bight, San Luis, Playa Principal, and La Loma.

 The most convenient areas are Playa Spratt Bight and Playa Principal, both located in the center of the island.

-Out of these two Playa Spratt Bight offers the best holiday experience, while Playa Principal is all about convenience.
+Out of these two, Playa Spratt Bight offers the best holiday experience, while Playa Principal is all about convenience.

 If you’re looking for a remote beachfront experience, San Luis is the best option, although you will depend more on arranging transportation.